alvinwan/timefhuman/README.md

     # Default to the next valid datetime or the previous one
     direction: Direction = Direction.next

-    # Always produce datetime objects.
-If no date, use the current date.
+    # Always return datetime objects.
+If no date, use now.date().
 If no time, use midnight.
     infer_datetimes: bool = True

-    # The 'current' datetime, used if infer_datetimes is True
+    # The 'current' datetime, used if infer_datetimes is True.
+Defaults to datetime.now().
-    now: datetime = datetime.now()
+    now: datetime | None = None

     # Return the matched text from the input string
     return_matched_text: bool = False